-Syngenta Bioline Limited are producers of high quality products containing natural beneficial insects and mites for use in Integrated Crop Management programmes to control pests.
+Syngenta Bioline Limited supply high quality products containing natural beneficial insects and mites for use in Integrated Crop Management programmes to control pests.

 The principal crops where the company uses its products are covered salad vegetables, soft fruit and ornamentals.